 My tour group was dropped off less than a kilometer from the peak, which didn’t sound like a daunting climb on paper.
 But, hold up–don’t forget the altitude.
 At 5,300 meters, there’s a lot less air to fill your lungs.
 I wheezed along the path, barely able to catch my breath.
 At the pace I was going, a sloth could have beaten me to the summit.

 When I finally trudged up to the peak, I lost my breath again when I saw the views.
 Colored lagoons dotted the slope below.

 Huayna Potosi, which stands at over 6,000 meters, was also visible.

-Instead of climbing Huayna Potosi, I decided to get my adrenaline fix by biking down Yungas (aka “Death”) Road with Ride On Bolivia.
-Now, keep in mind that most of my biking experience consisted of weaving through the mean streets of suburban Minnesota when I was in elementary school.
+Instead of climbing Huayna Potosi, I got my adrenaline fix by biking down Yungas (aka Death) Road with Ride On Bolivia.
+Now, let’s keep in mind that most of my biking experience consisted of weaving through the mean streets of suburban Minnesota when I was in elementary school.
 What could go wrong?

 My Death Road group consisted of five young Dutch travelers who were all born on bikes, a brawny Polish guy…and me.
 I was screwed before we even stepped onto our bikes.